 - A clean, uncluttered soffit and aesthetically appealing appearance where the soffit is exposed.

-The SR profiles are available in either galvanised or white liner finish, and for some products in specific colours to suit project specifications.
+The SR profiles are available in either galvanised or white liner finish.
+For some products in specific colours to suit project specifications.